adrian154/blog/blogposts/tls.md

 Our first encrypted message!
 Here, additional TLS extensions that aren't essential for key negotation are declared, so that minimal information about the session is leaked to eavesdroppers.
 There aren't any additional extensions in this session, so this message is empty.

-All encrypted messages are contained within application data records, which provide the necessary info to decrypt the data.
+All encrypted messages are contained within application data records, which provide the necessary info to receive and decrypt the data.
 For all messages after this one, we will simply be showing the decrypted payload.
 However, for the sake of completeness, this message will be shown in its entirety.

 <div class="server packet">
 <div class="segment" data-hex="1703030017" data-name="Record Header">